ordina-jworks/ordina-jworks.github.io/_posts/2019-08-31-Monitoring-serverless-apps-on-AWS.md

 # Monitoring with AWS CloudWatch Dashboards: Metrics, Dashboards, Alerting
 CloudWatch has this metrics tab.
-Out of the box AWS provides four lambda metrics: Erros, Duration, Throttles and Invocations.
+Out of the box AWS provides four lambda metrics: Errors, Duration, Throttles and Invocations.
 [comment]: <> (TODO: visualize the metrics )

 These are the standard Metrics for a serverless application.